YillonMask/Xinrui-Yi/README.md

-# Xinrui-Yi
-Try out my github repository
+# Try out this github thang!
+## looks not so bad
+- item1
+- item2
+  - sub